Javiera Suárez: Television career

-Personal life
+Personal life and death

 Suárez studied at Santiago College and at Finis Terrae University, where she graduated as a journalist.
 In 2009, she underwent surgery to remove a cancerous mole.

 In October 2015, Suárez married plastic surgeon Cristián Arriagada.
 In May 2016, she was diagnosed with Stage IV melanoma, which subsequently spread to her liver, bones, lung, and right breast while she was seven weeks pregnant.
 To facilitate her cancer treatment, the option of abortion was offered to her, to which she refused.
 Her son Pedro Milagros was born completely healthy, breaking a paradigm of cancer medicine regarding pregnancy in patients diagnosed with melanoma.
 On 10 June 2019, she was admitted to the Clínica Alemana de Santiago, after her health condition worsened.
 After a long battle with cancer, Suárez died on 12 June, at the age of 36.
 She is buried in the Parque del Recuerdo de Américo Vespucio cemetery in Huechuraba.